 Search will search all fields in the current list for the search text and return users who are in the current list and have that text in a field in the list.

-Date Time fields and Unix time-stamp fields could currently be formatted as:
+For example: Date Time fields and Unix time-stamp fields (and even an ‘ambiguous date in case you have inconsistent data) can be formatted as: